-Forms of Harassment Examples Physical Physical interference or contact which impedes normal movement when directed at an individual Unwelcome touching (e.g. back rubs, brushing up against an individual, hugging, patting, kissing, and grabbing body parts) Physically assaulting a person Verbal Repeated, unsolicited, derogatory comments or slurs Continued requests for social or sexual contact after being advised such is unwelcome (e.g. unwanted phone calls) Discussion of sexual exploits Sexually patronizing comments (e.g. "honey," "babe," "doll," etc.) Commenting on body parts Telling vulgar or sexist jokes Making obscene or suggestive sounds or gestures Questioning a person's sexual practices Requesting employees wear sexually suggestive or demeaning clothing Threats to intimidate a person, including failure or refusal to provide timely backup, a loss of assignment or job status, etc. Non-Verbal • Sexually offensive or suggestive computer software, posters, cartoons, pictures, drawings, magazines, or objects
+Forms of Harassment Examples Physical Physical interference or contact which impedes normal movement when directed at an individual Unwelcome touching (e.g. back rubs, brushing up against an individual, hugging, patting, kissing, and grabbing body parts) Physically assaulting a person Verbal Repeated, unsolicited, derogatory comments or slurs Continued requests for social or sexual contact after being advised such is unwelcome (e.g. unwanted phone calls) Discussion of sexual exploits Sexually patronizing comments (e.g. "honey," "babe," "doll," etc.) Commenting on body parts Telling vulgar or sexist jokes Making obscene or suggestive sounds or gestures Questioning a person's sexual practices Requesting employees wear sexually suggestive or demeaning clothing Threats to intimidate a person, including failure or refusal to provide timely backup, a loss of assignment or job status, etc. Non-Verbal Sexually offensive or suggestive computer software, posters, cartoons, pictures, drawings, magazines, or objects

-Sexual Harassment Awareness, Continued

-Forms of harassment Forms of Harassment Examples (continued) Written Notes or greeting cards Love letters Unwanted invitations E-mail Internet websites Texting Social networking NOTE: Unsolicited and unwelcome written communications, if continued over a period of time, can be very distressing and frightening to the recipient.
-Sexual harassment in law enforcement harassment is eth ust treat all individuals with respect and dignity.
-Sexual nically wrong in all situations, whether peace officers are the public or fellow officers.
-Sexual harassment is also counterproductive , causing personal and organizational discord.
-Situations involving sexual harassment that are allowed to persist can result in serious or even lasting damage to an organization. chapter, sexual h rights law and of arassment is illegal .
-As described in an earlier section of this arassment in the workplace is a violation of federal civil state law.
-Individuals and employers can be found legally table for sexual harassment.
+Forms of harassment (continued)

+Forms of Harassment Examples Written Notes or greeting cards Love letters Unwanted invitations E-mail Internet websites Texting Social networking NOTE: Unsolicited and unwelcome written communications, if continued over a period of time, can be very distressing and frightening to the recipient.

+Sexual harassment in law enforcement

+Peace officers must treat all individuals with respect and dignity.
+Sexual harassment is ethically wrong in all situations, whether peace officers are interacting with the public or fellow officers.

+Sexual harassment is also counterproductive, causing personal and organizational discord.
+Situations involving sexual harassment that are allowed to persist can result in serious or even lasting damage to an organization.

+Finally, sexual harassment is illegal.
+As described in an earlier section of this chapter, sexual harassment in the workplace is a violation of federal civil rights law and of state law.
+Individuals and employers can be found legally and financially liable for sexual harassment.

-Examples A female peace officer offered to give a male colleague a back rub.
+A female peace officer offered to give a male colleague a back rub.
 The male officer was embarrassed by the offer and declined.
 The female officer ignored his refusal, approached him, and proceeded to rub his neck and shoulders while other officers observed and made jokes.
 The female officer has physically harassed the male officer, engaging in inappropriate touching.